flisanp/ms2-barcelona-guide/README.md

 #### Design
 My main colors for the project is two different shades of blue, #11466A, and #127BF2, that are inspired by Gaudís mosaic which can be seen scattered over large parts of the city.
 In fact you can hardly talk about Barcelona without mentioning Gaudí and that is why I have choosen the iconic image over Parc Güell as a source for my color palette.

 ![color palette](https://github.com/flisanp/ms2-barcelona-guide/blob/master/readme%20assets/color-palette.jpg)

-I wanted the design to be easyily navigated and for the user to immidately understand what the purpose of the site is.
+I wanted the design to be easily navigated and for the user to immidately understand what the purpose of the site is.
 I therefore choose to have a headline that clearly states that it is a travel guide to Barcelona and underneath that I have four call to action buttons with different categories depending on what you want to do in the city.
 The buttons are linked straight to a Google map and shows markers for different categories.
 Each category has it's own markers with icons that clearly states what category that have been clicked so that there will be no confusion when they're on the map.
 All markers open an info window when you click on them and in that info window you will find the name of the location followed by some further information about the place such as a link to their website which will make it easy for the user to get more information about places they find interesting.
 When you click on a new info window the previous one closes so that the map doesn't get cluttered.
 I wanted the map to be easy to navigate and that is why I choose to have it in full screen.
 I also wanted to have a weather forecast so that users can plan their packing and activities accordingly, this is located below the map but there is also a link called WEATHER in the navbar for users to easily find it at all time.

 # Features